-- 4.3 The Council makes decisions on applications, taking into account the advice of planning officers, the development plan and other relevant material considerations.
-There are two ways in which applications can be determined: - · delegated powers; or - · Planning Committee - 4.4 The way we consult and apply planning policy is the same whichever route is required. - 4.5 Most smaller-scale proposals where no relevant planning objections have been received and most refusals of permission can be decided by powers delegated by the Council to the Director of Economy, Regeneration and Investment.
+- 4.3 The Council makes decisions on applications, taking account of the advice of planning officers who have assessed proposals against the development plan and taken account of other relevant material considerations.
+There are two ways in which applications can be determined: - Delegated powers; or - Planning Committee - 4.4 The way we consult and apply planning policy is the same whichever route is required. - 4.5 Most smaller-scale proposals where no relevant planning objections have been received and most refusals of permission can be decided by powers delegated by the Council to the Director of Economy, Regeneration and Investment.